-True Religion Apparel Inc. (TRLG), the maker of designer jeans worn by celebrities from Megan Fox to Angelina Jolie, stands to recover the 39 percent it cost shareholders this year by selling itself.
+True Religion Apparel Inc. (TRLG:US), the maker of designer jeans worn by celebrities from Megan Fox to Angelina Jolie, stands to recover the 39 percent it cost shareholders this year by selling itself.

 As True Religion evaluates options, including a sale, Citigroup Inc. says the retailer could draw as much as $35 a share in a takeover, 34 percent more than yesterday’s close and 42 cents above the stock’s level at the end of 2011.
 That would be a boon for investors after the company’s valuation relative to profit fell to a two-year low.
 The maker of $300 jeans has received interest from private-equity firms and other apparel companies, a person familiar with the matter said last week.